Timothy Massad: Early life and education

 Massad was born July 30, 1956, in New Orleans, Louisiana.
 His parents were the children of Lebanese immigrants.
 His mother, Delores Jean Razook, was a homemaker, and his father, Alexander Hamilton Massad, was an executive in the oil industry, mostly at Mobil.
 In Timothy's earlier years the family moved often because of his father's career, but in 1968 they settled in Darien, Connecticut, where the parents remained for 18 years.
 Massad has a brother and a sister.

 Massad graduated from Darien High School in 1974 as a National Merit Scholar and interned with a Congressman.
 He then enrolled at Harvard University, earning a bachelor's degree magna cum laude in social studies in 1978.

-After graduation he went to work for Ralph Nader and also worked for the AFL–CIO, a labor movement organization.
-During this time he was active in the anti-nuclear movement.
+After graduating from college, Massad went to work for the prominent activist Ralph Nader; he also worked for the AFL–CIO labor union federation.
+During this time he was active in the anti-nuclear power movement, organizing with Donald K. Ross a large protest in Washington, D.C., on May 6, 1979, in the wake of the Three Mile Island accident.